-The native species here in the states is Anthidium maculosum.
+The native species in North America is Anthidium maculosum.
 The bees are small, measuring one-half to three-quarters of an inch long.
 They are black to brown with white or yellow patches on their abdomens.
-The female carries pollen on the underside of her abdomen in a patch of hairs call a scopa.
+The female carries pollen on the underside of her abdomen in a patch of hairs called a scopa.

-A similar species, Anthidium manicatum, was introduced from northern Europe and has spread across the continent.
-The male of this species is even more aggressive, and is reported to actually kill bees competing for his territory.
+A similar species, Anthidium manicatum, came from northern Europe and has spread across the continent.
+The male of this species is even more aggressive and is reported to actually kill bees competing for his territory.

 As a general rule, bees are difficult to identify down to the species level, but with a little practice, you can become quite competent at the genus level.
-The wool carders are a good group to start with because both their behavior and their coloring are striking.
-Just think, you’ve already mastered three genera: Apis, Osmia, and Anthidium!
+The woolcarder bees are a good group to start with because both their behavior and their coloring are striking.